Completing Your FAFSA

 It’s helpful to have your income tax forms, as well as those for your student, completed before filling out the FAFSA; however, the FAFSA can be submitted prior to filing tax returns.

-Download and fill out the FAFSA Web Worksheet.
 MU’s school code is 003724.
-Then, complete the FAFSA online at www.fafsa.ed.gov after January 1.
+Complete the FAFSA online at www.fafsa.ed.gov after October 1st.

 Step 4: Check your email